-A second round of stimulus check could be coming your way, and if you were eligible for the first round paid out this spring, you’ll also be eligible for stimulus check 2.
+A second round of stimulus checks could be coming your way, and if you were eligible for the first round paid out this spring, you’ll also be eligible for stimulus check 2.
 Depending on the size of your family, you could get more money with your second check.

 The Heroes Act, the legislation that allows for additional stimulus payments, passed the House and is waiting on Senate approval.
 While it’s not guaranteed to pass as written (or to be finalized anytime soon), it does expand stimulus benefits for some people in its current form.

 - Looking for more Heroes Act news?
 Check out our stimulus check 2 updates

 - New: Facebook comes clean on sharing user data with third parties — again